Please click on the name tabs to read more about our group members.

 Adding tidal, near-zone, and wave effects to BBH initial data; gravitational lensing

-I'm a second year Physics graduate student at Caltech, my work so far has been in Gravitational waves and I'm now planning to work in Numerical Relativity.
+I'm a first year Physics graduate student at Caltech, my work so far has been in Gravitational waves and I'm now planning to work in Numerical Relativity.
 Before joining Caltech I did my undergrad in Physics and Mechanical Engineering at Birla Institute of Technology and Science, Pilani in Rajasthan, India and my Masters thesis at ICTS-TIFR, Bangalore, India.
 For my thesis I worked with Prof. P. Ajith on the effect of higher-order multipoles in the detection and parameter estimation of binary black holes using advanced gravitational wave detectors.
-Prior to this I worked with Prof. Bala Iyer on post-Newtonian templates for extreme mass ratio inspirals which typically comprise of solar mass compact objects spiraling into supermassive black holes.
-For more details please go to my website.
+Prior to this I worked with Prof. Bala Iyer on post-Newtonian templates for extreme mass ratio inspirals which typically comprise of solar mass compact objects spiraling into super massive black holes.

 Canadian Institute for Theoretical Astrophysics